VladimirMakaev/cqrs-journey-doc/Reference_04_DeepDive.markdown

 bounded context.
 You should not send a Command to another bounded context because you would be instructing that other bounded context, which has separate responsibilities in another consistency boundary, to perform some work for you.
+However, a process manager may not belong to any particular bounded context in the system but it still sends commands.
+Some people also take the view that the UI is not a part of the bounded context, but the UI still sends commands.

 > I think that in MOST circumstances (if not all), the command should
 > succeed (and that makes the async story WAY easier and practical).
 You